graphprotocol/graph-improvement-proposals/gips/0080-optimistic-ebo.md

 The goal of this solution is to decentralize the EBO while keeping the structure open for future modifications.

-Key improvements:
+**Key improvements:**

-- **Optimistic operators**: Implementing an optimistic oracle will allow EBO operations to be open and permissionless, improving decentralization, redundancy, and scalability.
+- **Optimistic operators:** Adopting an open and permissionless model will improve decentralization, redundancy, and scalability
-- **Timestamp comparison**: Instead of querying each RPC when detecting a new epoch, a delay is introduced to compare timestamps, reducing time sensitivity and improving the precision of fork selection.
+- **Timestamp comparison:** Instead of querying each RPC when detecting a new epoch, a delay is introduced to compare timestamps, reducing time sensitivity and improving the precision of fork selection
-- **Escalating bond mechanism**: The modularity of the optimistic oracle allows for an escalating bond dispute system, reducing Arbitrator intervention and enabling lower initial stakes without compromising security.
+- **Escalating bond mechanism:** An escalating bond dispute system is introduced to reduce Arbitrator intervention and enable lower initial stakes without compromising security
-    - The Arbitrator multisig will act as the ultimate source of truth in the case of disputes in this initial phase, with potential future improvements.
+- **Secure Source of Truth:** The Council-owned multisig is kept as the source of truth for dispute resolution, ensuring security in the initial phase while allowing for future upgrades

 ### Optimistic Design